skillful-alex/ewasm/readme.md

 ## What lies ahead:
 1) wasm code for ETH transfer
 2) define the gas calculation
+3) can wasm modules call other modules?
+How to send and receive parameters?
-3) define the WASM validation:
+4) define the WASM validation:
   * wasm version
   * memory requirements
   * remove non-deterministic operations